swdotcom/swdc-intellij-music-time/README.txt

 Music Time is an IntelliJ plugin that discovers the most productive music to listen to as you code.

+Music Time requires a Spotify account.
+We currently do not support Apple Music, Google Play, or any other players, but may in a future plugin.

 FEATURES
 --------